Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Method

 In practice, we found that training directly with NLL loss can be unstable because of interactions between the mean and variance output in the loss function.
 To mitigate this, we initially train the mean output of the network before introducing the variance terms by interpolating from MSE to NLL loss:

 where $\lambda$ is set to 1 for a number of warmup steps and then decreased linearly from 1 to 0 over a number of interpolation steps.
-The resulting loss function is quite natural since the NLL loss includes the squared error term (see eq.~\ref{eq:normalnll}) and as a result we found that model training becomes more stable and robust to outliers in the training data.
-Additional measures exist to promote the stability of training variance networks~\cite{nix, amini, skafte}, but we found the method above to be sufficient in this case.
+The resulting loss function is quite natural since the NLL loss includes the squared error term (see equation~\ref{eq:normalnll}) and as a result we found that model training becomes more stable and robust to outliers in the training data.
+Additional measures exist to promote the stability of training variance networks~\cite{nix, amini, skafte}, but we found the method above to be sufficient in our experiments.